bpstephanie/wawa-land/README.md

 * [Github](https://github.com/) - used for storing the repository and for version control.
 * [Heroku](https://dashboard.heroku.com/) - used to deploy and host the project.
 * [Lucid](https://dashboard.heroku.com/) - used to create the ERD model for Wawa Land.
-* [CloudConvert](https://cloudconvert.com/png-to-webp) - used to convert images to  webp.
+* [CloudConvert](https://cloudconvert.com/png-to-webp) - used to convert images to WebP.
 * [TinyPNG](https://tinypng.com/) - used to optimize images.
 * [PEP8](https://peps.python.org/pep-0008/) - used to validate python code.